MicrosoftDocs/azure-docs/articles/azure-arc/data/deploy-automatic-active-directory-connector.md

 - Create User objects
 - Delete User objects

-## Input for deploying an Automatic Active Directory (AD) Connector
+## Input for deploying an automatic Active Directory (AD) connector

-To deploy an instance of Active Directory Connector, several inputs are needed from the Active Directory domain environment.
+To deploy an instance of Active Directory connector, several inputs are needed from the Active Directory domain environment.

-These inputs are provided in a YAML spec of AD Connector instance.
+These inputs are provided in a .yaml specification for an AD connector instance.

-Following metadata about the AD domain must be available before deploying an instance of AD Connector:
+The following metadata about the AD domain must be available before deploying an instance of AD connector:

 * Name of the Active Directory domain
 * List of the domain controllers (fully-qualified domain names)
 * List of the DNS server IP addresses

-Following input fields are exposed to the users in the Active Directory Connector spec:
+The following input fields are exposed to the users in the Active Directory Connector specification:

 - **Required**

-   - **spec.activeDirectory.realm**
+   - `spec.activeDirectory.realm`
      Name of the Active Directory domain in uppercase.
 This is the AD domain that this instance of AD Connector will be associated with.

-   - **spec.activeDirectory.domainControllers.primaryDomainController.hostname**
+   - `spec.activeDirectory.domainControllers.primaryDomainController.hostname`
       Fully-qualified domain name of the Primary Domain Controller (PDC) in the AD domain.

       If you do not know which domain controller in the domain is primary, you can find out by running this command on any Windows machine joined to the AD domain: `netdom query fsmo`.

-   - **spec.activeDirectory.dns.nameserverIpAddresses**
+   - `spec.activeDirectory.dns.nameserverIpAddresses`
       List of Active Directory DNS server IP addresses.
 DNS proxy service will forward DNS queries in the provided domain name to these servers.

 - **Optional**

-  - **spec.activeDirectory.serviceAccountProvisioning** This is an optional field defines your AD connector deployment mode with possible value Bring your own keytab (BYOK) or automatic.
-This field indicating whether the service account provisioning including SPN and keytab generation should be automatic or Bring your own keytab (BYOK).
-Once it sets to automatic, the service AD account is automatically generated and set SPNs on that account, and a keytab file is generated then transport to SQL Managed instance.
-In case it sets to Bring your own keytab (BYOK) which is the default value, the system will not take care of AD service account generation, SPN registration and keytab generation.
+  - `spec.activeDirectory.serviceAccountProvisioning` This is an optional field defines your AD connector deployment mode with possible value `bring your own keytab (BYOK)` or `automatic`.
+This field indicating whether the service account provisioning including SPN and keytab generation should be automatic or bring your own keytab (BYOK).
+The default is bring your own keytab (BYOK).
+When set to bring your own keytab (BYOK), the system will not take care of AD service account generation, SPN registration and keytab generation.
+When set to automatic, the service AD account is automatically generated and SPNs are registered on that account.
+A keytab file is generated then transported to SQL Managed Instance.

-  - **spec.activeDirectory.ouDistinguishedName** This is an optional field.
-Though it becomes conditionally mandatory when the value of **serviceAccountProvisioning** is set to automatic.
+  - `spec.activeDirectory.ouDistinguishedName` This is an optional field.
+Though it becomes conditionally mandatory when the value of `serviceAccountProvisioning` is set to `automatic`.
 This field accepts the Distinguished Name (DN) of an Organizational Unit (OU) that the users must create in Active Directory domain before deploying AD Connector.
 It stores the system-generated AD accounts in active directory for AD LDAP server.
-The example of the value would look as follows : "OU=arcou,DC=contoso,DC=local"
+The example of the value would look like: `OU=arcou,DC=contoso,DC=local`.

-  - **spec.activeDirectory.domainServiceAccountSecret** This is an optional field. it becomes conditionally mandatory when the value of **serviceAccountProvisioning** is set to automatic.
+  - `spec.activeDirectory.domainServiceAccountSecret` This is an optional field. it becomes conditionally mandatory when the value of `serviceAccountProvisioning` is set to automatic.
 This field accepts a name of the Kubernetes secret that contains the username and password of the service Domain Service Account that was created prior to the AD deployment, the Security Support Service will use it to generate other AD users in the OU and perform actions on those AD accounts.

-   - **spec.activeDirectory.netbiosDomainName**
+   - `spec.activeDirectory.netbiosDomainName`
       NETBIOS name of the Active Directory domain.
 This is the short domain name that represents the Active Directory domain.

       This is often used to qualify accounts in the AD domain. e.g. if the accounts in the domain are referred to as CONTOSO\admin, then CONTOSO is the NETBIOS domain name.